 I supervise 2 to 4 master projects (or 5th year ESIREM projects) and 1 or 2 internship each year.
 These projects are larger in scope, and although they still provide learning opportunities for students, they are more integrated into my research work.
 The main goal of the project is to advance the state of an ongoing larger project.

 These projects will mainly focus on medical applications.
 Ongoing projects include work on Alzheimer’s disease and analysis of histology images for ovarian cancer or nephrology.

 Some projects will have a stronger focus on specific methodological issues.
-For example, I am currently interested in working with graphs, and in modeling a sequence of events (average sequences/graph, clustering, prediction).
+For example, I am currently interested in working with graphs and in modeling a sequence of events (average sequences/graph, clustering, prediction).
+The combination or generation of image modalities, and working with transformer neural networks are also areas of focus.
 These projects will be linked to the previously mentioned medical applications, but will focus on studying state-of-the-art methods and implementing or testing them.

 I can also propose projects linked to cognitive psychology, where the main goal is to perform supervised or unsupervised machine learning on a psychology data set, in collaboration with another LEAD researcher.